-- a. use social justice, anti-racist, and anti-oppressive lenses to assess how social welfare policies affect the delivery of and access to social services; and - b. apply critical thinking to analyze, formulate, and advocate for policies that advance human rights and social, economic, and environmental justice.
+- 5.1 identify social policy at the local, state, and federal level that impacts well-being, service delivery, and access to social services - 5.2 assess how social welfare and economic policies impact the delivery of and access to social services - 5.3 apply critical thinking to analyze, formulate, and advocate for policies that advance human rights and social, economic, and environmental justice.

-Competency 6: Engage with Individuals, Families, Groups, Organizations, and Communities Social Workers:
+Competency 6: Engage with Individuals, Families, Groups, Organizations, and Communities

-- a. apply knowledge of human behavior and person-in-environment, as well as interprofessional conceptual frameworks, to engage with clients and constituencies; and - b. use empathy, reflection, and interpersonal skills to engage in culturally responsive practice with clients and constituencies.
+- 6.1 apply knowledge of human behavior and the social environment, person-in-environment, and other multidisciplinary theoretical frameworks to engage with clients and constituencies - 6.2 use empathy, reflection, and interpersonal skills to effectively engage diverse clients and constituencies.

-Competency 7: Assess Individuals, Families, Groups, Organizations, and Communities Social Workers:
+Competency 7: Assess Individuals, Families, Groups, Organizations, and Communities